cdcasey/12gov3/posts/2020-11-03-48-xeriscaping-with-leah-churner-and-colleen-dieter/index.md

 excerpt: ""
 ---

-This week we're talking about xeriscaping!
+This week we’re talking about xeriscaping!
 Leah and Colleen join us to talk about what it is, where it came from, and why a yard full of gravel is a terrible idea.
 Also, did your school ever have any weird branding?

 [Read the transcript for this episode.](https://www.onetogrowonpod.com/48-xeriscaping-with-leah-churner-and-colleen-dieter-transcript/)